nemo-cluster/nemo-cluster.github.io/_posts/2025-12-18-nemo2-rolling-upgrade.md

 highlight: true
 motd: true
 summary: >
-  NEMO2 has undergone a rolling upgrade with security updates, firmware/BIOS upgrades, and Slurm 25.05.5.
-Jobs continued running throughout the process as we work toward 100% uptime.
+  NEMO2 has undergone a rolling upgrade with security, firmware/BIOS, and Slurm 25.05.5 updates.
+We planned and executed all steps to keep downtime for users as minimal as possible.
+Running jobs continued without interruption throughout the process.
 ---

 ## NEMO2 Rolling Upgrade Completed